Which Technology is Better: GSM vs CDMA?

 In the beginning, GSM was in fact superior.
 It had more services and allowed more data transfer.
 But CDMA, facing the advantages of the competitor standard, soon delivered the same features found on GSM.
 Nowadays, it is not possible to say that GSM services are better than CDMA.
 Multimedia messages, video, high-speed Internet access, digital camera and even PDA function are some of the features we can found on both technologies.
 The new CDMA 1XRTT technology, which previews what G3 cell phones will bring, is more advanced than EDGE, technology from the beginning of 3G generation, allowing higher transfer rates.

 So, nowadays both technologies are equiparated in technology, but this picture won’t be like that in the future.
 Afterall, CDMA evolution ground is wider and in a few years it will be superior than GSM.
-This means that GSM operators will disapear?
+Does this mean that GSM operators will disapear?
 Not at all.
-They will migrate over CDMA and the war will continue, because the existing CDMA operators chose to use 1xEV-DO and1XEV-DV technologies for their 3G network and the existing GSM operators have opted for a different technology, called WCDMA.
+They will migrate over CDMA and the war will continue, because the existing CDMA operators chose to use 1xEV-DO and 1XEV-DV technologies for their 3G network and the existing GSM operators have opted for a different technology, called WCDMA.
 Also, even though the current GSM operators will migrate to WCDMA, they still can use their existing GSM network.
 So users won’t feel anything special when the operators shift to the new cell generation (3G), independently from the technology they choose.